GSCompleter: A Distillation-Free Plugin for Metric-Aware 3D Gaussian Splatting Completion in Seconds: Abstract

 \section{Abstract}

-While 3D Gaussian Splatting (3DGS) has revolutionized real-time rendering, its performance degrades significantly under sparse-view extrapolation, manifesting as severe geometric voids and artifacts.
-Existing solutions primarily rely on an iterative ``Repair-then-Distill'' paradigm, which is inherently unstable and prone to overfitting.
-In this work, we propose GSCompleter, a distillation-free plugin that shifts scene completion to a stable ``Generate-then-Register'' workflow.
-Our approach first synthesizes plausible 2D reference images and explicitly lifts them into metric-scale 3D primitives via a robust Stereo-Anchor mechanism.
-These primitives are then seamlessly integrated into the global context through a novel Ray-Constrained Registration strategy.
-This shift to a rapid registration paradigm delivers superior 3DGS completion performance across three distinct benchmarks, enhancing the quality and efficiency of various baselines and achieving new SOTA results.
+3D Gaussian Splatting (3DGS) has revolutionized high-fidelity neural rendering with its explicit representation and efficiency.
+However, reconstructing scenes from sparse viewpoints suffers from severe geometric voids and floaters due to limited coverage.
+Current scene completion methods typically rely on an iterative ``Repair-then-Distill'' paradigm, which is computationally intensive, prone to unstable optimization, and susceptible to overfitting.
+To address these limitations, we propose GSCompleter, a distillation-free plugin that shifts scene completion to a stable ``Generate-then-Register'' workflow.
+Specifically, GSCompleter synthesizes visually plausible 2D reference images and explicitly lifts them into 3D Gaussian primitives with a consistent metric scale via a robust Stereo-Anchor View Selection mechanism.
+These newly generated primitives are then seamlessly integrated into the global scene using a novel Ray-Constrained Registration strategy.
+By replacing unstable distillation with rapid geometric registration, GSCompleter exhibits superior 3DGS completion performance across three benchmarks, enhancing both quality and efficiency over various baselines and achieving new state-of-the-art (SOTA) results.
+Project page: \url{https://yuhuoo.github.io/projects/gscompleter/}.